 Vesicoureteral reflux (VUR) is the backward flow of urine.
-The urine flows from the bladder back into the kidney.
+The urine flows from the bladder back into the ureters or kidney.

 Urine normally flows from the kidneys.
-It passes through tubes called ureters.
-It then flows into the bladder.
-Each ureter connects to the bladder in a way that prevents urine from flowing back up the ureter.
-The connection is similar to a 1-way valve.
-When this does not work properly, or if the ureters do not extend far enough into the bladder, urine may flow back up to the kidney.
-If the urine contains bacteria, the kidney may become infected.
-The back up can also put extra pressure on the kidney, causing damage or kidney failure.
+It passes through tubes called ureters and into the bladder.
+Each ureter connects to the bladder in a way that prevents the backflow of urine.
+The connection is similar to a one-way valve.
+When the valve does not work properly, or if the ureters do not extend far enough into the bladder, urine may flow back up the ureter and into the kidney.

-In most cases, VUR has no obvious symptoms or signs.
-In some cases, VUR is found after a
+Generally, VUR has no symptoms and can remain undetected into adulthood.
+In some, it is found after a

 National Kidney Foundation